Your emergency fund money and where to put it.

 A common figure is to have 3-6 months of expenses as your emergency fund.

-It comes down to a personal choice of how risk-averse you are and whether you have other assets that can be liquidated (sold) quickly in an emergency, like shares in a taxable brokerage account, like a Schwab account.
+It comes down to a personal choice of how risk-averse you are and whether you have other assets that can be liquidated (sold) quickly in an emergency, like shares in a taxable brokerage account.

-Hopefully, you have a growing i401k; if not, get that going ASAP.
+Hopefully, you also have a growing i401(k); if not, get that going ASAP.
 Click here for the guide, or open a Roth IRA if your income is mostly W-2.
 Investing will make you rich, slowly.

 Side note: